hackergrrl/peer-npm/README.md

 ```

 Once published, it will output the name of your package, concatenated with your
-public key.
-These together form the unique name of your package in the swarm.
+newly generated public key.
+These together form the unique name of your package
+in the swarm.

 ### Install a package